codescape/bitvunit/README.md

 BitvUnit is an open source accessibility testing framework that makes it easy to automate accessibility checking for pages and applications that run in a web browser.

-Read me about the framework in the [BitvUnit Documentation]!
+Please have a look at the [BitvUnit Documentation] for more information!

 Technology
 ----------